 Bull & Barley Inn

 In the heart of the quaint country town of Cambooya sits the historic Bull and Barley Inn.
-This beautiful old pub has benefitted from various renovations over the years, the last project being completed in 2011.
+This beautiful old pub has benefited from various renovations over the years, the last project being completed in 2011.

 First named the Cambooya Railway Hotel when it opened in 1902, the Bull and Barley Inn is a popular watering hole for locals and visitors alike.
 Sitting on a corner block, this grand old girl with her colonial-style architecture is really quite a sight.
 In a quiet country town where the general store, post office and garage are the only other businesses, the pub is certainly an unexpected and very pleasant surprise.